Justification of Red List Category

 Conservation Actions Underway

 The Plains lie entirely within Nechisar National Park (Safford et al. 1995) which, although still awaiting gazettement, has been operational since the early 1980s and, up until 1991, was one of the best protected areas in the country, with minimal human use of resources (EWNHS 1996).
 However, the situation has changed since then (EWNHS 1996).
 The Ethiopian Wildlife Conservation Organization had a programme to rehabilitate the National Parks of southern Ethiopia, including the resettlement elsewhere of illegal settlers, but this is no longer operational (A. Shimelis in litt.
 1998).
 The management of the park was formerly handed over to the African Parks Foundation on 1 February 2005 (www.africanparks-conservation.com).
-As of June 2007, negotiations with adjacent communities for the gazettement of the park were still ongoing (www.africanparks-conservation.com).
+As of June 2007, negotiations with adjacent communities for the gazettement of the park were still ongoing (www.africanparks-conservation.com), and as of 2017, the park has still not been gazetted (Tsegaye et al. 2017).
 Future surveys of the area are being planned (V. Head in litt.
 2016).

 Only known from one specimen (of which only one wing was collected), therefore overall appearance uncertain, but likely to look dark, relatively unmarked and similar to female Pennant-winged Nightjar Macrodipteryx vexillarius.
 The specimen had white tips to at least the outer two tail feathers, a rounded wing, with the wing-coverts marked with large buff spots, and a broad buffish-white band, almost midway along the outerwing, across the four outer primaries (and on the inner web only of the outermost primary).
 The key point is that the patch lies exceptionally far up the wing (i.e. towards the carpal joint), especially relative to the (strong and easily seen) emargination in the outer primaries (especially P9, the last-but-one).
 The voice is unknown.